- Formula: AgCl

 - Melting point: 455°C

 The following are some synonyms of silver chloride:

 - silver chloride

 The oxidation number of silver in silver chloride is 1.

 - Prototypical structure: NaCl (rock salt)

-What follows is the calculated isotope pattern for the AgCl unit with the most intense ion set to 100%.
+The chart below shows the calculated isotope pattern for the formula AgCl with the most intense ion set to 100%.